Usamaaaaa/IVMS-TEST/README.md

 6. After Creating the table Populate it with Sample Data

-Dot Net Backend.

-Run this command in Vs Code: dotnet run.
-Check the port on which backend end is running from the terminal forexample: http://localhost:5016/swagger/index.html

 Angular FrontEnd:

 Run npm install or npm i first to install all the dependencies.
 Run ng serve to Run Frontend.

 Create local Db and populate it with data first inorder to view data in the front end app.